 The National Association of EMT's ("NAEMT") Tactical Emergency Casualty Care (TECC) Course teaches EMS practitioners, pre-hospital providers, and other medical professionals who may be part of a team responding to an active shooter incident, how to care for patients in a civilian tactical environment with the goal of decreasing potentially preventable deaths in a tactical situation.
 This course is appropriate for both law enforcement and fire service personnel.

-The course focuses on the three phases of tactical care:
+The course focuses on the three (3) phases of tactical care: